xAn-x/Notes/Web Dev/JS/Frontend Dev/01-JavaScript/01- JavaScript Basic.md

 // Output: 15 (1 + 2 + 3 + 4 + 5)

-// forEach: Iterate over each element and perform a function on each element numbers.forEach(num => console.log(num * 2));
+// forEach: Iterate over each element and perform a function on each element
+// diff b/w forEach and map is that map return a new iterator , forEach don't numbers.forEach(num => console.log(num * 2));
 // Output: 2, 4, 6, 8, 10 (doubles each element)